LibraryCarpentry/lc-sql/episodes/04-joins-aliases.md

 referring to.

 Alternatively, we can use the word `USING`, as a short-hand.
-In this case we are telling the manager that we want to combine `articles` with `journals` and that the common column is `issns`.
+In this case we are telling DB Browser that we want to combine `articles` with `journals` and that the common column is `issns`.

 ~~~